-The Metro Police Canine Unit consists of over 18 teams.
-The teams are trained in patrol work as well as cross trained in narcotic or explosive odor detection.
+The Metro Police Canine Unit consists of over 16 canine teams.
+The teams are trained in patrol work as well as being cross trained in narcotic or explosive odor detection.
 The Canine Unit is part of the Tactical Operations Section of the Special Operations Division.
 The Canine Unit is a 24 hour a day, 7 day a week unit.

 Metro Nashville Police Canine Teams are trained in house by our training staff.
-They are trained in voice and hand signal obedience, building searches for felons, man-tracking, article searches, and pursuit/apprehension techniques as well as handler protection.
-Our canine teams make hundreds of arrests and answer thousands of calls for service each year.
+They are trained in voice and hand signal obedience, building searches for felons, felony tracking, article searches, pursuit/apprehension techniques as well as handler protection.
+Our canine teams make countless arrests and answer thousands of calls for service each year.

-Once the team has passed their test for patrol dog work they are trained in odor detection techniques.
+Once the Canine team has passed the patrol dog certification, they go through twelve weeks of odor detection training.
 The Canine Unit trains detector dogs for the purpose of locating either narcotics or explosives.
-The canines which are cross trained in explosive detection assist in security sweeps for many large high profile events as well as responding to calls for suspicious items or packages.
+The canines which are cross trained in explosive detection, assist in security sweeps for many large high profile events, as well as, responding to calls for suspicious items or packages.
 The teams that are cross trained in narcotic detection are utilized to search for drugs by all elements of the police department.
-Each canine team is tested annually to meet the continuing proficiency standards of the USPCA in addition to their regularly monthly scheduled eight hour training sessions.
-The teams are very successful and their efforts have resulted in seizures of drugs, currency, and property with a value well over ten million dollars.
+Each canine team certifies annually to meet the continuing proficiency standards of the USPCA in addition to their regularly monthly scheduled ten hour patrol dog training sessions.
+The teams are very successful and their efforts have resulted in seizures of drugs, currency, and property.

 Member of the United States Police K9 Association

 Interested in working with us?
 Find out more about becoming a police officer.